-Professional license DEA Certification (MD's/DO's only) Department of Psychiatry SMAPRRT Training Certification (Attending Psychiatrists/psychologists only on the following services: Inpatient, PES, and C-L Services)
+Professional license DEA Certification (MD2-s/-DO/NP 2-s-only) Department of Psychiatry PRRT Training Certification (Attending Psychiatrists/psychologists only on the following services: Inpatient, PES, and C-L Services)

-- 2. As the above individual licenses/certificates expire, it is the responsibility of the medical staff member to apply for their renewal in a timely manner and provide the Academic Personnel Analyst with a current copy of each prior to or upon expirations. - B. Medical and Affiliated Staff Appointment/Reappointment Paperwork: All medical staff members are required to complete in full and submit the necessary medical/affiliated staff appointment/reappointment paperwork within the time limit specified by the office requesting the paperwork. - C. Medical Staff Members Assigned as Proctors: All medical staff members assigned as proctors to junior members are required to complete the necessary proctoring documentation in accordance with the SFGH Department of Psychiatry Proctoring Policy (see Section II of this policy).
-It is the responsibility of either the peer reviewer or the individual medical staff member, whichever applies, to ensure that all documentation is completed in full and submitted within the time limit specified by the Quality Management Office. - D. Failure to Meet Documentation/Paperwork Compliance Deadlines: In the event that the documentation/paperwork summarized in 1, 2 and 3 below is not provided within the time limit specified (as outlined in A, B, C, and D above), per SFGH Medical Staff Bylaws and the Rules and Regulations, the medical staff member will no longer qualify for medical staff and their appointment and privileges will be terminated. - 1.
+- As the above individual licenses/certificates expire, it is the responsibility of the medical staff member to apply for their renewal in a timely manner and provide the Academic Personnel Analyst with a current copy of each prior to or upon expirations. - B. Medical and Affiliated Staff Appointment/Reappointment Paperwork: All medical staff members are required to complete in full and submit the necessary medical/affiliated staff appointment/reappointment paperwork within the time limit specified by the office requesting the paperwork. - C. Medical Staff Members Assigned as Proctors: All medical staff members assigned as proctors to junior members are required to complete the necessary proctoring documentation in accordance with the SFGHZSFG Department of Psychiatry Proctoring Policy (see Section II of this policy).
+It is the responsibility of either the peer reviewer or the individual medical staff member, whichever applies, to ensure that all documentation is completed in full and submitted within the time limit specified by the Quality Management Office. - D. Failure to Meet Documentation/Paperwork Compliance Deadlines: In the event that the documentation/paperwork summarized in 1, 2 and 3 below is not provided within the time limit specified (as outlined in A, B, C, and D above), per SPGHZSFG Medical Staff Bylaws and the Rules and Regulations, the medical staff member will no longer qualify for medical staff and their appointment and privileges will be terminated. - 1.
 Medical Staff members are responsible for providing the following documentation: - a.
 Licensure/Certification

-Professional license DEA Certification (MD's/DO's only) Department of Psychiatry PRRT Training Certification (Attending Psychiatrists/psychologists only on the following services: Inpatient, PES, and C-L Services)
+Professional License DEA Certification (MD2s/DO/NP 2s-only) Department of Psychiatry PRRT Training Certification (Attending Psychiatrists/psychologists only on the following services: Inpatient, PES, and C-L Services)